Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 }
 ```

-### Shutting Down
+### Shut down a network session

 When you invoke `NetworkManager.Shutdown` it closes any existing transport connections.
 The shutdown sequence for a client finishes before the next player loop update or frame.
 However, the shutdown sequence can take a bit longer for a server or host (server-host).

 The server-host notifies all clients when it shuts down.
-To do this, when you invoke `NetworkManager.Shutdown` the server-host sends out a disconnect notification to all currently connected clients and populates the `NetworkManager.Disconnect` reason with one of the two following messages, depending upon whether it is a server or host instance:
+To do this, when you invoke `NetworkManager.Shutdown` the server-host sends out a disconnect notification to all currently connected clients and populates the `NetworkManager.Disconnect` reason with one of the two following messages, depending upon whether it's a server or host instance:

 - "Disconnected due to server shutting down."
 - "Disconnected due to host shutting down."

 The server-host attempts to wait for all client connections to close before it finishes the shutdown sequence.
 This additional step on the server-host side helps to assure that clients receive a disconnect notification and prevents the client transport connection from timing out.
 If some client connections take longer than five seconds to close after `NetworkManager.Shutdown` is invoked, the server-host automatically finishes the shutdown sequence and closes any remaining connections.

-## Disconnecting Clients (Server Only)
+## Disconnecting clients (server only)

 At times you might need to disconnect a client for various reasons without shutting down the server.
 To do this, you can call the `NetworkManager.DisconnectClient` method while passing the identifier of the client you wish to disconnect as the only parameter.
 The client identifier can be found within:
 - The `NetworkManager.ConnectedClients` dictionary that uses the client identifier as a key and the value as the [`NetworkClient`](../api/Unity.Netcode.NetworkClient.md).